 Towson University offers a wide range of services and resources that enhance college life for all students.
 You can take care of your housing, dining, health and business needs right on campus.

 Accessibility & Disability Services provides individual services and facilitates accommodations to students with disabilities.

 You can bank on campus at PNC Bank in the University Union and at the SECU Credit Union in West Village Commons.
 ATMs are located around campus.

-The Bursar’s Office provides information on tuition and costs, billing, payment plan options, rebates and more.
+The Student & University Billing Office provides information on tuition and costs, billing, payment plan options, rebates and more.

 If you’re looking for an internship, summer job or a full-time position after college, the Career Center is the place to start your search.

 The University Child Care Center, located on campus, offers an educational program focused on nature and the arts for children ages two through five.